mbuesch/letmein/CONFIGURATION.md

 Established connections will stay active when the port is closed.

 It is recommended to set this to a small duration of e.g. one minute `timeout=60` or ten minutes `timeout=600`.

+This option defaults to `timeout=600`, if it is absent from the configuration.